 The teacher says a letter and models how to print the letter.
-The student writes the letter on their paper.
+The student writes the letter on the paper next to the teacher model.
 The student is able to form the circle, line, and diagonal and crossed lines of the letter.
-The teacher uses 10 letters (for example: b, k, l, o, p, t, v, w, x, y).
 The students are following a teacher model; therefore, letter reversals are not correct.